Applying to Duquesne's MBA Sustainable Business Practices Program

 Sustainability is more than just about caring for the environment.
 It is encompasses all aspects of an organization and can have a positive impact on the bottom line, while bettering society.
 Our graduates go into a wide variety of successful careers upon graduation, prepared to make a difference in organizations.
 You should be able to effectively manage the demands of a one-year MBA program and be highly marketable to employers based upon your academic and career background.

 2. Official GMAT/GRE Scores

 Request that your official entrance exam score be sent to the Donahue Graduate School of Business at Duquesne University.
 Neither the student's unofficial copy nor a photocopy is acceptable.
 Entrance exam scores are required to be sent directly from the testing agency.

-(Note: The GMAT/GRE can be waived if you graduated with a 3.3 or better GPA from an AACSB accredited institution or have five or more years of significant full-time work experience.)
+(Note: The GMAT/GRE can be waived if you graduated with a 3.25 or better GPA from an AACSB accredited institution or have three or more years of significant full-time work experience.)

 3. Official transcripts